IHTM12086 - Legacies and devises: abatement

 • residuary.

-Therefore where there are insufficient funds in the estate the legacies are abated in reverse order
+So where there are not enough funds in the estate the legacies are abated in reverse order

-• residuary - if there is insufficient to pay the other legacies then the residuary beneficiary takes no benefit
+• residuary - if there is not enough to pay the other legacies then the residuary beneficiary takes no benefit

-• general - if there is insufficient to pay specific legacies the general beneficiaries take no benefit (provided some funds remain after settlement of the specific legacies general beneficiaries take a restricted benefit).
-A demonstrative legacy will not abate with the general legacies until after the particular fund is exhausted.
+• general - if there is not enough to pay specific legacies the general beneficiaries will take no benefit.
+If some funds are left after the specific legacies have been paid the general beneficiaries will take a restricted benefit.
+A demonstrative legacy will not abate with the general legacies until after the particular fund (IHTM12082) is exhausted.

-• specific - these legacies will take priority in distribution of the assets.
+• specific - these legacies take priority in distribution of the assets.

 Within each category of gifts, the various legacies will abate rateably.